-Do I Need a Fairfax, VA Divorce Attorney?
+Do I Need a Fairfax, VA Divorce lawyer?

 How much money will a Divorce cost?
 Can I afford it?

-Whether you represent yourself or hire a divorce lawyer in Fairfax, VA, there are certain inevitable expenses associated with securing a divorce.
+Whether you represent yourself or hire a divorce lawyer, there are certain inevitable expenses associated with securing a divorce.
 The spouse who files the Complaint for Divorce will be required to pay a filing fee to the Court, as well as a fee for a sheriff or private process server to serve the other spouse with notice of the lawsuit.

 What are the requirements to file for a Divorce in Virginia?